ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 openssl rand -base64 32 > $ELVIS_HOME/config/db_pass
 ```

-Now is also a good time to set up a secret key for us3 by django.
+Now is also a good time to set up a secret key for use by django.
 This key does not necessarily need to be saved anywhere else.
 ```
 openssl rand -base64 32 > $ELVIS_HOME/config/secret_key
 ```